RE Continental GT 650 is available in three variants – Standard, Custom and Chrome.

 Royal Enfield Continental GT 650 Colours

-RE will offer the Continental GT 650 model lineup in three paint schemes, namely, Ice Queen, Sea Nymph and Black Magic.
+RE offers the Continental GT 650 model lineup in five paint schemes, namely, Ice Queen, Black Magic, Dr. Mayhem, Ventura Blue and Mister Clean.

 The overall length, width and height of RE’s new middleweight motorcycle stand at 2,122mm, 744mm and 1,024mm respectively.
 The bike offers a seat height of 790mm (single seat)/793 ((dual seat), and stands tall on a ground clearance of 174mm.
 Its tank fuel capacity stands at 12.5-litres.
 The Continental GT 650 carries a kerb weight of 198kg, and has a payload capacity of 200kg.
 Read: – Royal Enfield 1000cc Carberry Motorcycle – All You Need To Know

 |Specifications||Continental GT 650|